 Buying a new home is an exciting, sometimes overwhelming event in anyone’s life, especially if you buy the home before it is built and get to choose options and make selections.
 One of the most personal aspects of buying a new home from a builder is getting to choose the selections for the home such as paint colors, cabinets, countertops, floor coverings, fixtures and finishes.

 Doing your homework and understanding the choices you will be making at the selections appointment will save time and stress.
-The following new home design center checklist and selection tips can help you come to your appointment prepared so you don’t feel overwhelmed and can make the best selection choices for your new home.
+The following new home selections tips and design center checklist can help you come to your appointment prepared so you don’t feel overwhelmed and can make the best selection choices for your new home.

 - Walk some of the builder’s houses to see the types of materials used for cabinets, flooring, tile, etc. This will give you a better idea of what to expect at the selections appointment.

-- Find out what brand appliances the builder uses so you have a chance to review their appliances by going to the stores or Online.
-Most builders only show one set of appliances in their design center and not the entire line.
+- Find out what brand of appliances the builder uses so you have a chance to review appliances Online.
+Most builders only show a few sets of appliances in their design center and not everything they offer.
 Most builders are able to give you a better price than you could get yourself, even if you find a sale.
 However, don’t expect the builder to match a bargain basement or closeout price that you find Online.

-- Find out what siding company the builder uses so you can look at choices before your meeting.
-Many siding companies allow you to upload a picture of a house and add siding, trim, shakes, shutters, roof color and door color so you can get an idea of what your house will look like when finished.
-It’s also a great idea to drive through neighborhoods to see the exteriors of other houses that the builder has built.
-McKee Homes offers an Interactive Design App that allows you to choose a floor plan and play with the exterior colors for siding, doors/windows, roofing and stone.
+- It’s a great idea to drive through neighborhoods to see the exteriors of other houses that the builder has built.
+McKee Homes offers an Interactive Design App that allows you to choose a floor plan and play with the exterior colors for vinyl siding or paint (per neighborhood), front door color, windows, roofing and stone.